nus-cs2103-AY2122S1/ip/docs/README.md

 ### Deleting tasks: `delete`

-Delete task/s by task number/s which is/are based on the order of task added.
+Delete task/s by task number/s which is based on the order of task added.

 Format: `delete TASK_NUMBER..`

 ### Marking tasks as done: `done`

-Mark task/s as done by task number/s which is/are based on the order of task added.
+Mark task/s as done by task number/s which is based on the order of task added.

 Format: `done TASK_NUMBER..`